 Parablu joins hands with Cohesity

 Parablu is excited to take this next step in the evolution of its partnership with Cohesity.
-The joint GTM will enable our customers and partners to leverage our combined solutions.”FREMONT, CALIFORNIA, UNITED STATES, August 22, 2022 /EINPresswire.com/ -- Parablu, an award-winning provider of endpoint data protection solutions, announced today that they have broadened their partnering efforts with Cohesity, a leader in next-gen data management.
+The joint GTM will enable our customers and partners to leverage our combined solutions.”BENGALURU, KARNATAKA, INDIA, August 23, 2022 /EINPresswire.com/ -- Parablu, an award-winning provider of endpoint data protection solutions, announced today that they have broadened their partnering efforts with Cohesity, a leader in next-gen data management.
 These enhancements will focus on collaborative go-to-market (GTM) initiatives and field incentives designed to benefit joint customers and partners.
 Enterprise customers will benefit from Parablu’s cost-efficient and patented capabilities around secure endpoint protection, ransomware defense, and file collaboration while leveraging Cohesity’s array of data management capabilities including its Threat Defense architecture to help increase an organization’s cyber resilience.

 — Randy De Meno, Chief Strategy Officer at Parablu